-Nyjer may be a popular birdseed, but there can be problems when offering it to backyard birds.
+Nyjer may be popular birdseed, but there can be problems when offering it to backyard birds.

 Because the birds that eat Nyjer will consume hundreds or thousands of seeds, the hulls of these tiny seeds can accumulate quickly beneath feeders.
-Adding a tray, screen or other way to catch seed beneath the feeder can help control hull accumulation, and cleaning under feeders regularly is essential.
+Adding a tray or screen to catch seed beneath the feeder can help control hull accumulation, and cleaning under feeders regularly is essential.
 Ground-feeding birds such as doves and quail will feed beneath Nyjer feeders as well, helping keep the area free of seeds, though they do not consume the seed hulls.

 The most popular Nyjer feeders are open designs that allow more moisture to come in contact with the seed.
 This can cause the seed to spoil more easily, and spoiled seed is unhealthy and attracts fewer birds.
 To protect Nyjer feeders, add baffles or covers to the feeders and place them in sheltered locations.
-When seed does get wet, shake or stir the seed to keep it from clumping and clogging feeders (rolling socks between two hands will break up clumps in those feeders).
+When the seed does get wet, shake or stir the seed to keep it from clumping and clogging feeders.
+Or, rolling socks between two hands will break up clumps.
 Change seed often or feed less Nyjer in very wet, humid climates so the seed does not have the opportunity to spoil.

 Nyjer can be a great addition to a backyard buffet, but it is an expensive seed and can be wasted easily.
 By choosing the right feeders and taking steps to protect the seed, Nyjer can be a popular treat at backyard feeders.